acdh-oeaw/apis-core-rdf/docs/source/ontology.rst

 Relations have to inherit from :class:`apis_core.relations.models.Relation`.
 You will have to set the attribute `subj_model` and `obj_model` which point to some Django model (can also be a list of Django models).
+The Django models can be specified by their class name or using the natural key of the model (`"APP_NAME.MODEL_CLASS"`).

 A simple Relation between a person and a place could look like this:

 .. code-block:: python